FortyOneTech/ScientificPublicationsDataAnalysis/docs/DWH-DESIGN.md

 ## Relationships

-Each record in the arXiv table is linked to the dimension tables via foreign keys.
-The id field in arXiv serves as a reference to associate each paper with corresponding records in dimension tables like Author, Publication, Category, Submission, and Details.
+Each record in the Paper table is linked to the dimension tables via foreign keys.
+The id field in Paper serves as a reference to associate each paper with corresponding records in dimension tables like Author, Publication, Category, Submission, and Details.

 ![DWH Design Visualization](../assets/dwh_design.png)